As the world becomes increasingly digital, more industries seek SaaS companies' services to revamp their business operations.

 Utilize the B2B customer journey

 Customer journey is a theoretical yet practical approach that aims to understand customer behavior and intents — this assists in the forecasting and preparation of the sales process.
+Here are the tips on how to build a SaaS sales process from scratch.

-Here’s a table showing the customer journey and how a B2B buyer interacts with it:
+This is a table showing the customer journey and how a B2B buyer interacts with it:

 Radio, E-mail, Online Ads, PPC